Clover Valley Lumber Co. #4

 04/17/2010

-Henry threading backhead stays.
+Henry threading blackhead stays.
 The second tap sticking out of the sheet is being driven by Pam in the firebox.

 Gerald cleaning up stay threads with a die.